 'The driving test is not the end of the process, although it's often treated like that.
 It's the beginning of being a safe driver on an everyday basis'.

 Safety is the top priority, as the updates are designed to find out how learners cope with potential distractions, especially if their attention is split between the road and something in the vehicle.
-In-car distractions cause an estimated 22 per cent of crashes, illustrating how important the new sections are.

 For more motoring news and advice, follow Sue Baker on Twitter @carscribe.